-- Charges for completion of reports or forms, interest, and missed or cancelled appointments; - Custodial care; - Mutually exclusive procedures.
-These are procedures that are not typically provided to the same patient on the same date of service; - Non-medical services such as social services, recreational, educational, visual and nutritional counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices: - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider; or - Treatment for learning disabilities and mental retardation.
+- Charges for completion of reports or forms, interest, and missed or canceled appointments; - · Bank fees including those associated with currency exchange; - · Custodial care; - Mutually exclusive procedures.
+These are procedures that are not typically provided to the same patient on the same date of service: - Non-medical services such as social services, recreational, educational, visual and nutritional counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider; or - Treatment for learning disabilities and mental retardation.